pascuale2/ChatGPT-Prompt-Templates/README.md

 Follow my code style preferences:
 2.1) Private variables should not use the private keyword and should be prefixed with _.
-2.2) Namespaces should be consistent [Insert Namespace].
+2.2) Namespaces should be consistent [Insert Namespace Here].
 2.3) Avoid "magic numbers" and use constants instead.
 2.4) Enums over Magic Strings: Replace repetitive strings with enums where applicable to improve maintainability and avoid typos.
 2.5) Global Variables: Minimize or eliminate them.